drew-post/frontend-devoteam/README.md

 # Description

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.
-It takes a random 50 users from the Random User API (https://randomuser.me/api/?results=50) and displays them in a list and grid view according to provided Figma designs.
+It takes a random 50 users from the Random User API (https://randomuser.me/api/?results=50) and displays them in a list and grid view.

 ## Development server

 - Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 - Run `npm install` to install included packages.
-  -  **NOTE**__: If the browser doesn't load the icon svg's, please restart the program and refresh the browser.
-(This happened to me once, adding note just in case).

 ## Build